Intersex people in history: Ancient Rome

 Pliny notes that "there are even those who are born of both sexes, whom we call hermaphrodites, at one time androgyni" (andr-, "man," and gyn-, "woman", from the Greek).
 However, the era also saw a historical account of a congenital eunuch.

-The Sicilian historian Diodorus (latter 1st-century BC) wrote of "hermaphroditus" in the first century BCE:
+The Sicilian historian Diodorus wrote of "hermaphroditus" in the latter part of the first century BCE:

-Diodorus also recalled the lives of Diophantus of Abae and Callon of Epidaurus, both of whom had conditions which would correspond with intersex conditions.
+Diodorus also recalled the lives of Diophantus of Abae and Callon of Epidaurus, both of whom had characteristics which would correspond with intersex conditions.

 Isidore of Seville (c.
 560–636) described a hermaphrodite fancifully as those who "have the right breast of a man and the left of a woman, and after coitus in turn can both sire and bear children."
 Under Roman law, as many others, a hermaphrodite had to be classed as either male or female.
 Will Roscoe writes that the hermaphrodite represented a "violation of social boundaries, especially those as fundamental to daily life as male and female."

 In traditional Roman religion, a hermaphroditic birth was a kind of prodigium, an occurrence that signalled a disturbance of the pax deorum, Rome's treaty with the gods.
 But Pliny observed that while hermaphrodites were once considered portents, in his day they had become objects of delight (deliciae) who were trafficked in an exclusive slave market.
 According to historian John R. Clarke, depictions of Hermaphroditus were very popular among the Romans:

 In c.400, Augustine wrote in The Literal Meaning of Genesis that humans were created in two sexes, despite "as happens in some births, in the case of what we call androgynes".